Trevis42/trevis42.github.io/pages/profile.md

 **SYSCO FOODS - HOUSTON, TX	01/2020 – 05/2020**
 FULL STACK DEVELOPER
 - Trained new support techs in ServiceNow, the support ticketing system used by Sysco
-- Assisted in remote access support for various cases; Helped resolve major issues which impacted large groups of Marketing Associates;
+- Assisted in remote access support for various cases; Helped resolve major issues which impacted large groups of Marketing Associates
 - Created, maintained and shared documentation to resolve regularly occurring issues that were 80% of the tickets received each day.
-This resulted in a decrease in these cases allowing for focus to be placed on more pressing, difficult tickets and issues.
+This resulted in a decrease in these cases allowing for focus to be placed on more pressing, difficult tickets and issues
-- Reduced open ticket overhead by almost 70% in 2 months; Maintained less than 80 open tickets down from over 200 for another 3 months.
+- Reduced open ticket overhead by almost 70% in 2 months; Maintained less than 80 open tickets down from over 200 for another 3 months
-- Provided feedback to Dev team regarding bug reports and possible fixes, changes/updates users would like to see in the app.
+- Provided feedback to Dev team regarding bug reports and possible fixes, changes/updates users would like to see in the app

 **SAM’S CLUB - SHENANDOAH, TX	09/2012 – 08/2018**
 CONNECTION CENTER ASSOCIATE